nsrosa70/control/README.md

 # control
-Raw data oe each individual experiment can be
+A summary of all data can be found at data-acmsac.xlsx.
+Data